getbrevo/brevo-node/docs/ContactsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.ContactsApi();
+var apiInstance = new Brevo.ContactsApi();

-var requestContactExport = new BrevoNode.RequestContactExport(); // RequestContactExport | Values to request a contact export
+var requestContactExport = new Brevo.RequestContactExport(); // RequestContactExport | Values to request a contact export

 apiInstance.requestContactExport(requestContactExport).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);